cawapy/FlipSuite/README.md

 ## USE AT YOUR OWN RISK

-The designs are not yet finalized and untested.
+The designs are not yet finalized or not fully tested.

 ## Status